Simplicial Homology of Random Configurations: Algebraic Topology

-\begin{lemma} For the torus $\mathbb{T}^d_{a}$ equipped with the product distance $d_\infty$, $\mathcal{R}_{\epsilon}(\omega)$ has the homotopy type of the \u{C}ech complex $\mathcal{C}_{2\epsilon}(\omega)$ \end{lemma} The proof is given in~\cite{ghrist} in a slightly different context, but it is easy to check that it works here as well.
-It must be pointed out that \u{C}ech and Rips-Vietoris simplicial complexes can be defined similarly for any distance on $\mathbb{T}^d_{a}$ but it is only for the product distance that the homotopy type of both complexes coincide.
+\begin{definition} Let $\omega$ be a finite set of points in ${\mathbb T}_a^d$.
+For any $\epsilon>0$, the Rips-Vietoris complex of $\omega$, $\mathcal{R}_{\epsilon}(\omega)$, is the abstract simplicial complex whose $k$-simplices correspond to unordered $(k+1)$-tuples of points in $\omega$ which are pairwise within distance less than $\epsilon$ of each other. \end{definition} \begin{lemma} For the torus $\mathbb{T}^d_{a}$ equipped with the product distance $\rho_d$, the Rips-Vietoris complex $\mathcal{R}_{2\epsilon}(\omega)$ has the same Betti numbers as the \u{C}ech complex $\mathcal{C}_{\epsilon}(\omega)$. \end{lemma} The proof is given in~\cite{ghrist} in a slightly different context, but it is easy to check that it works here as well.
+It must be pointed out that \u{C}ech and Rips-Vietoris simplicial complexes can be defined similarly for any distance on $\mathbb{T}^d_{a}$ but it is only for the product distance that the homology vector spaces of both complexes coincide.